AlexisNo/pebo/README.md

 emitter = new Pebo();

 // add listeners to an event
-// a listener must return an Array containing the event arguments (eventually modified) emitter.when('myEvent', (arg1, arg2) => {
+emitter.when('myEvent', (arg1, arg2) => {
   // alter arg1 and arg2 here
   arg1.changed = true;
-  return [arg1, arg2];
 });

 // a listener can execute asynchronous code an return the Promise of an Array containing the event arguments (eventually modified)